-Standard:

-Collection,

-Visualization, &

-Transformation

-6.DA.CVT.01 Explore a variety of computational tools and the content of their data.

-7.DA.CVT.01 Collect data using computational tools.

-8.DA.CVT.01 Using computational tools, transform collected data to make it more useful and reliable.
+Domain: Data Analysis Practice(s): 6.3 By end of Grade 8 Standard: Collection, Visualization, & Transformation 6.DA.CVT.01 Explore a variety of computational tools and the content of their data.
+7.DA.CVT.01 Collect dat computational tools. a using 8.DA.CVT.01 Using computational tools, transform collected data to make it more useful and reliable.
 Clarification Statement: As students continue to build on their ability to organize and present data visually to support a claim, they will need to understand when and how to transform data for this purpose.
 Students should transform data to remove errors, highlight or expose relationships, and/or make it easier for computers to process.
 The cleaning of data is an important transformation for ensuring consistent format and reducing noise and errors (e.g., removing irrelevant responses in a survey).
 An example of a transformation that highlights a relationship is representing males and females as percentages of a whole instead of as individual counts.